blocklistproject/Lists/README.md

 &nbsp;
 # Details:
 These lists were created because the founder of the project wanted something with a little more control over what is being blocked.
 Many lists are all or nothing.
 We set out to create lists with more control over what is being blocked.
 &nbsp;
+## Versions:
+We have recently created an alternative version (Alt-Version) of our lists.
+Original Version:
+  All urls in the version of the list are listed in the host file as follows
+      0.0.0.0 example.com
+Alternative Version:
+  All urls in this version of the list are listed in the host file as follows
+      example.com

+Our users brought it to our attention that some devices error out if the url is preceded by an IP address.

+&nbsp;